PTAB

 2. Patent Overview

-- Brief Description: The ’784 patent describes methods and systems for providing on-demand, scalable computational resources to application providers over a distributed network.
-The technology is directed to solving problems of dynamic resource management and capacity planning by allowing providers to access additional processing capabilities without needing to predict demand.
+- Brief Description: The ’784 patent discloses methods and systems for providing on-demand, scalable computational resources to application providers over a distributed network.
+The technology is directed to solving problems associated with dynamically managing resources, capacity planning, and predicting demand for services and applications in a distributed computing environment.

 3. Grounds for Unpatentability